RMLio/fetch-rmlmapper-java-js/README.md

 ### CLI

 - Install the tool: `npm i @rmlio/fetch-rmlmapper-java`.
-- Execute the tool: `download-rmlmapper`.
+- Execute the tool: `download-rmlmapper [version]`.

-The latest jar of the RMLMapper is downloaded to the current working directory.
+The jar of the RMLMapper is to downloaded to the current working directory.
+When no `version` is provided, the jar of the latest release is downloaded.

 ### Library